 Store cards typically have lower spending limits than bank cards, but keep in mind that interest rates for store cards are higher.
 Ultimately, the critical thing to remember is getting a store card can be more accessible, which means you can start showing good payment history faster.

-one account to manage, the chances you’ll miss the due date are much lower.
+, the chances you’ll miss the due date are much lower.
 Consider making things easier on yourself and bundling your debt into one bill.

 Dealing with your finances can be tricky.
 It only takes one or two missteps, and you’ll wear credit score handcuffs.
 While unlocking the shackles doesn’t happen overnight, these steps can loosen the restraints.
 Soon you’ll have a more robust credit score to help you reach your financial goals.